Manaslu Circuit Trek - 12 Days

 • Mobile Network: Available

 Bhimthang is more of a rest point than a village, and it sits at 3,720 meters (12,205 feet) on the Manaslu Circuit Trek.
-It’s tucked in an enchanting valley with magnificent views of snow-capped mountains like Manaslu, Punker Himal and Lamjung Himal.
+It’s tucked in an enchanting valley with magnificent views of snow-capped mountains like Manaslu, Panchok Himal, and Lamjung Himal.
 Bhimtang is known for its colourful meadows and crystalline glacial streams.
 Because most people arrive here after crossing the Larkya La Pass, there are a few teahouses/lodges around to accommodate trekkers, too.

 Max.
 Altitude: 3,590mMeals: Breakfast- Lunch- DinnerAccommodation: Teahouses